sage-code/maj/alphabet.md

 Letter "J", "j" is labial vibrated before any vowel.
 That means your tongue tip will vibrate softly.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.
 The best symbol for this sound is "ʒ".

-* "jela" = "jell" is pronounced "ʒela"
+* "jela" = "jell" is pronounced "ʒela" or "d͡ʒela"
-* "jaza" = "jaz"  is pronounced "ʒaza"
+* "jaza" = "jaz"  is pronounced "ʒaza" or "d͡ʒaza"

 **Plosive G**